 As with any experiment, the outcome matters, and McLaughlin recorded her observations on the relative success (or failure) for each entry.
 In this case, it’s a mixed bag.
 The colors are noted as “very fine” but you can almost feel McLaughlin’s disappointment as she wrote that “it cracked at the factory during firing.”
 A huge percentage of McLaughlin’s wares failed during the firing process.
 In 1879, McLaughlin calculated that out of 102 objects that entered the kiln, 46 were ruined, a success rate of only 55%.

 Despite the fact that it had cracked, McLaughlin still considered the umbrella stand a worthy and valuable example of her work.
 In October 1880, she displayed it at the Cincinnati Industrial Exposition.
-After the Exposition closed, she sent it to Tiffany & Co. in New York, one of her major retail outlets.
-It was eventually returned to the artist, who retained it for the rest of her life.
+After the Exposition closed, McLaughlin kept it in her home for the rest of her life.
 In her papers, recently donated by McLaughlin descendants, we were delighted to find a photograph that the artist shot of her pet parrot, Teddy, perched on the umbrella stand’s rim.

 Teddy the parrot, 1900-1938, Mary Louise McLaughlin, photograph, Mary R. Schiff Library & Archives, Cincinnati Art Museum: Teddy was McLaughlin’s constant companion for 38 years and had excellent taste in perches.
 In this photograph by the artist, he is resting on the rim of the newly accessioned Umbrella Stand.